will-thompson-k/deeplearning-nlp-models/README.md

 - [ ] `nlpmodels/models`: The model code for each paper.
 - [ ] `nlpmodels/utils`: Contains all the auxiliary classes related to building a model, including datasets, vocabulary, tokenizers, samplers and trainer classes.
+(**Note:** All of the non-model files are thrown into utils.
+I would advise against that in a larger repo.)
 - [ ] `tests`: Light (and by no means comprehensive) coverage.
 - [ ] `notebooks`: Contains the notebooks and write-ups for each model implementation.
 - [ ] `run_tests.sh`: If you want to run the tests yourself (you can also use `setup.py test`).